 - Regional analysis

 - Equity, including funding

-- Craig is keen to have a further discussion about data needs with sector representatives, and bringing together a separate group for this purpose was discussed.
+- The Ministry previously convened an ECE Statistics Monitoring Committee to develop data collection content and processes, and to review reports and analysis.
+Craig is keen to have a further discussion about data needs with sector representatives, and bringing together a separate group for this purpose was discussed.

 |Circulate link to census data when released on Friday.||Craig's team, secretariat||8 March 2018|

 |Prepare a brief/ToR for a data sector advisory group, and call for nominations through ECAC.||Craig's team, secretariat||TBC|

 - In 2019, New Zealand will mark 250 years since the first meetings between Māori and Europeans during James Cook and the Endeavour’s 1769 voyage to Aotearoa New Zealand.